loidnoir/noir-documentation/docs/intro.md

 ---
 title: Introduction
 description: Noir Docs introduction
+slug: /
 ---

-✨ Noir, advanced moderation and utility Discord bot which can handle all your needs.
-Join our [support server](https://discord.gg/n4ywtU3F3p)

-## Why Noir ?

-Noir is a powerful and experience-based moderation and utility Discord bot.
+✨ Noir is an advanced and experience-based moderation and utility Discord bot.
 Our top priority is user-experience.
-Noir is incredibly user-friendly following for easy setup and use without any hassle.
-We work hard on Noir and try to keep up with all the latest features.
+It is incredibly fast and user-friendly following for easy setup and use without any hassle.
+We work hard on Noir and try to keep up with user needs.

+- [x]  Incredibly fast
+- [x] Easy to use
+- [x] Usual updates
+- [x] High level user-experience

 ### Where to start ?

-To get started with Noir read our official [start guide](quick-start)
+To get started with Noir read [quick guide how to start](quick-start)

 ### How to get help ?

 Here you can find all resources about Noir.
-In case of a question feel free to join our [support server](https://discord.gg/n4ywtU3F3p)
+In case of a question join our [support server](https://discord.gg/n4ywtU3F3p)

 ### Contributions

-Currently, Noir is not open source, but you can always advice your features and leave a feedback.
+Currently, Noir is not open source, but you can always leave your leave a feedback and suggest your ideas.